Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 The Gini coefficient is used to measure the inequality of income and thereby deprivation within countries.
 [Here](https://www.ons.gov.uk/peoplepopulationandcommunity/personalandhouseholdfinances/incomeandwealth/bulletins/householdincomeinequalityfinancial/financialyearending2022#:~:text=The%20Gini%20coefficient%20for%20gross,40.0%25%20in%20FYE%202020) is the UK stats on the ONS website.

 ## Players that impact on economic change
 > 4.a.
 Places are influenced by a range of players operating at different scales.

-Players, or stakeholders, are individuals, groups of people or organisations who can influence, or are influenced by, change occurring in an area.
+Players, or stakeholders, are individuals, groups of people or organisations who can influence, or are influenced by, changes occurring in an area.
 They have a common interest in a place.

 Governments or local authorities who may be interested in economic development, redevelopment or rebranding of an area typically have more (economic) power and influence over, for example, somebody whose house is in the path of a flagship development.

 Examples of players that influence an area include:
 - national government (planning, transport links like HS2, stimulating growth and development)
 - the EU (through grants for infrastructure and sustainable development projects)
-- local governments (investments in housing, building and improving of services)
+- local governments (investments in housing, building and improving services)
-- TNCs (especially those with investments in an area, or looking to break in to a new market)
+- TNCs (especially those with investments in an area, or looking to break into a new market)
 - local communities (residents' associations to improve social, economic, environmental and political matters in their area)
 - NGOs (charities with an interest in e.g. wildlife/nature conservation)

-A development of a bypass, such as the Norwich NDR, has so many players.
+The development of a bypass, such as the Norwich NDR, has so many players.
 Local businesses may be in favour, with greater infrastructure allowing for faster goods movement and greater flows of goods.
 Farmers may benefit from national government payouts to sell land to build this road.
 Environmental groups may be unhappy with the noise and reduction of habitat for endangered species.
 There is a general trend of (supra)national government and large TNCs being in favour of developments and economic change of an area, whilst smaller, local groups may be typically against such changes, from shopping centres such as Anglia Square in cities, to rural settlements.

 ### Case study: Structural economic change, Birmingham